-Structured Investments in Action Part III: Trade-Offs in Pursuit of Enhanced Income
+Structured Investments in Action Part III: Understanding Trade-Offs in Pursuit of Enhanced Income

-Structured investments have evolved a lot over the last few decades, with an increase in flexible ways to tailor a portfolio to the unique situation and needs of an investor looking for either growth or income.
+Structured investments have evolved a lot over the last few decades, with increasingly flexible ways to tailor a portfolio to the needs of investors looking for either growth or income.

-- designed for an investor looking to earn income/yield on their assets; generally characterized by the potential to earn coupon payments during the life of the investment
+- Generally characterized by the potential to earn coupon payments during the life of the investment

 One of the more popular income solutions in the structured investment market in recent years has been callable market linked income notes with contingent coupons.
 These notes can provide income, paid monthly, quarterly, semiannually, or annually, as long as the underlier remains at or above a certain threshold, which is called the coupon contingency level.
 If the underlier falls below the coupon contingency level on any of the observation dates, the periodic payments stop until the underlier rises above the threshold on a future observation date.
 They come with different types of call features, and many different levels of downside protection.

-For more information on how they are used and how they work, read our article, “A Non-Traditional Approach to Generating Yield” here.
+For more information on how they are used and how they work, read “A Non-Traditional Approach to Generating Yield.”

 Structured investments come in a wide variety with different terms and conditions.
 There’s one for almost any market outlook or investment goal, giving investors the chance to stay in the market, pursue income enhancement, and choose how much protection they need to feel comfortable.

-When considering any structured investment, understand the type of protection it offers as well as its pay-out potential by working with a qualified financial professional and carefully reviewing the offering documents before investing.
+When considering any structured investment, investors should understand the type of protection it offers, if any, as well as its pay-out potential, by carefully reviewing the offering documents before investing.

 If you are a financial professional, email firstname.lastname@example.org any time with questions or feedback.